Welcome to MCA’s Weekend Workshop at Haystack!

 CABINS + STUDIOS

-Haystack studios and accommodations are roomy and light-filled, and unheated.
 All accommodations are shared – there are two-person cabins with and without bathrooms, three-person cabins without bathrooms, and two dorms.
 Generally one of the two dorms is all genders, and the other is reserved for women.
 For dorms and all cabins without baths, there are bathrooms one flight of stairs up or down.
-The registration form allows for roommate requests, which we do our best to honor!
-Studios are open 24 hours for work.
-There is no Wifi in the studios or cabins.
+We do our best to honor roommate and housing requests but cannot guarantee your request.

 Reminder – Pack for all types of weather (cold, rain, sun) and bring your own bedding (see packing list).
 The campus has many stairs, so remember to bring good walking shoes.